TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/WizardsConfiguration/Index.rst

          etc...

    Type
-         Options related to the selection of elements known from “select” form- element type in $TCA.
+         Options related to the selection of elements known from "select" form- element type in $TCA.

    Description